triestpa/Police-Analysis-Python/README.md

 df_vt_filtered = df_vt[~df_vt['violation'].isin(['Other (non-mapped)', 'DUI'])]
 ```

-We're generating a new column (that could be used instead of `driver_race`) to represent whether or not the driver is white.
+We're generating a new column to represent whether or not the driver is white.
 We are also generating a filtered version of the dataframe that strips out the two violation types with the fewest datapoints.

-> We not assigning the filtered dataframe to `df_vt` since we'll want to keep using the complete unfilted dataset in the next sections.
+> We not assigning the filtered dataframe to `df_vt` since we'll want to keep using the complete unfiltered dataset in the next sections.

 Let's redo our race + violation aggregation now, using our filtered dataset.